Down

 Settle down: To establish a stable life or residence.

-After traveling the world, he decided to settle down in a small town.
+After travelling the world, he decided to settle down in a small town.

 Knock down: To cause something to fall by striking it.